dmarti/spamsink/README.md

-TODO:
+## TODO:

+Fix the SMTP banner to look like a real mail server.

-Make the sources of incoming spam available through the OSv API.
+Save the IP adddresses from which spam comes, and make them available through the OSv API.

 Introduce delays.